grincc/grin-wallet-api-tutorial/readme.md

 ./scripts/bash/$CHAIN/create_wallet.sh $(cat ~/.grin/$CHAIN/.shared_secret)
 ```

-To confirm that the wallet was created please go to the path previously set and list the file:
+To confirm that the wallet was created, please go to the path previously set and list the file:

 ```bash
 ls -lh